Semmozhiyaana Thamizh Mozhiyaam: Music video

 The video directed by Gautham Vasudev Menon showcases the evolution of the Tamil script over time as well as aspects of Tamil culture, Tamil education, and the aesthetic beauty of Tamil locales.
 The video also features popular websites like Google and Wikipedia in their Tamil language incarnations, as well as Tamil script usage on technologies such as the iPhone.
 It also features the artistes who were involved in the recording together in front of an orchestration of the words "Semmozhiyaana Thamizh Mozhiyaam."
 Popular singers Anuradha Sriram and Unni Menon are also featured as part of the group, although they were unavailable for the recording of the song.
 Bharatanatyam dancer Srinidhi Chidambaram, actresses Samantha Ruth Prabhu, Anjali and actor Akhil as well as actor-cum-film producer Ganesh Janardhanan are also featured in the video.
 Towards the end of the video, M. Karunanidhi signs off, and a group of youngsters run towards the orchestration.

 The video was launched on 29 May 2010 by Tamil Nadu Information and Publicity Minister Parithi Ilamvazhuthi.
 While launching the video, Ilamvazhuthi said it would be telecast on LED screens fitted in many parts of Coimbatore and screened in all theatres in Tamil Nadu.
 In Chennai, it would be screened in select places like railway stations, bus terminus and Koyambedu market.
-Gautham Vasudev Menon, also speaking at the launch said that shooting the video spanned over 3 months due to delays in receiving the necessary permission for arial shots.
-He added that while he would have liked to highlight members of the Tamil diaspora, he could not due to such restraints.
+Gautham Vasudev Menon, also speaking at the launch, said that shooting the video took over three months due to delays in receiving the necessary permission for aerial shots.
+He added that while he would have liked to highlight members of the Tamil diaspora, he could not, due to such restraints.